knaw-huc/golden-agents-processes-of-creativity/README.md

 For the applicability of such methods in historical research see: John F. Padgett and Christopher K. Ansell, Robust Action and the Rise of the Medici, 1400-1434, *American Journal of Sociology* 98, no. 6 (1993), 1259-1319.
 (JSTOR: https://www.jstor.org/stable/2781822).

+## Analysis

+An analysis of the data is available in the [analysis](analysis) folder and can be viewed in a [Jupyter notebook](analysis/analysis/community_detection/dynamic_cd.ipynb).
+The notebook contains an exploration of the data and the application of community detection methods to the data.
+The notebook is part of a Master Thesis by Iman Hashemi (Utrecht University):
+* Hashemi, I. (2022).
+Community Detection in Historical Data Using Knowledge Graphs (Master's thesis). https://studenttheses.uu.nl/handle/20.500.12932/41641

 ## License

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-blue.svg)](https://creativecommons.org/licenses/by/4.0/)